hippiehunter/dblbook/src/common/variables.md

 > nfld2 = nfld2
 > ```

-You can see from the output that It doesnt matter what order the fields are declared in, the linker will bind them to the correctly named fields in the common.
+You can see from the output that it doesn't matter what order the fields are declared in, the linker will bind them to the correctly named fields in the common.
 By contrast the unique feature of global data sections is that they are essentially overlaid record groups, with each routine defining its own layout of a given global data section.
 This functionality was abused in the past to reduce the memory overhead of programs.
 The size of each named section is determined by the size of the largest definition.
-Here's an example to demonstrate the binding differences from common with global data sections that dont have the same definitions.
+Here's an example to demonstrate the binding differences from common with global data sections that don't have the same definitions.

 ```dbl
 global data section my_section, init